Skip to main content

 Notification

-Saint Louis University’s Committee on Admissions is not able to interview every applicant.
+SLUSOM’s Committee on Admissions is not able to interview every applicant.
 Therefore, we invite only a select few for an interview, luncheon and tour of the Health Sciences Center.

 Following that, each applicant is discussed in detail.
-The Committee strives to evaluate each application in its entirety and only then make a decision.
+The committee strives to evaluate each application in its entirety and only then make a decision.

 Application status decisions start Oct.
-15. These statuses are: accepted, not accepted or deferred.
+15. These statuses are accepted, not accepted or deferred.

 By April 30, most applicants, except those on deferred status, will have received a final decision on their candidacy.